-The average price of the billable tests we delivered decreased from \$1,466 in the three months ended September 30, 2016 to \$1,106 in the three months ended September 30, 2017, and from \$1,440 in the nine months ended September 30, 2016 to \$1,168 in the nine months ended September 30, 2017.
-We believe this decrease was due to (i) the mix of tests we delivered in these periods, including fewer higher price-point tests in the 2017 periods, (ii) the mix of customers ordering tests in these periods, which may order tests at different rates depending on the arrangements we have negotiated with them, and (iii) our reduction of prices for certain of our tests due to general price degradation for genetic tests and other competitive factors.
+The average price of the billable tests we delivered decreased from \$1,200 in the first quarter of 2017 to \$1,007 in the first quarter of 2018.
+We believe this decrease was due to (i) the mix of tests we delivered in these periods, including more sequencing as a service research tests and other lower price-point tests in the first quarter of 2018, (ii) our reduction of prices for certain of our tests due to general price degradation for genetic tests and other competitive factors, and (iii) the mix of customers ordering tests in these periods, which may order tests at different rates depending on the arrangements we have negotiated with them, and for which we may recognize different amounts of revenue at different times in the delivery and payment process based on the impact of our revenue recognition policy on, and differing collectability rates among, various customer groups.